thecqzz/VTOL_Dynamics-transition_MPC_tilt/README.md

     git branch -r
     ```

-4. Switch to the branch with the most features (e.g., "failure" branch):
+4. Switch to the branch with the most features ("failure" branch):

     ```bash
     git checkout failure